 Q: Is there any way to check the status of my registrar’s Medicare provider number application?

-Note there is currently no way to check the status of a specific Medicare provider number application online or by phone.
+A: There is currently no way to check the status of a specific Medicare provider number application online or by phone.
 DHS staff can only confirm receipt of the application if the registrar who submitted the application contacts them.